AccelByte/extend-vivox-authorization-service-java/README.md

 endpoints in `service.proto` file and implementing the handlers for those endpoints.

-Please refer to [Extend Service Extension](https://docs.accelbyte.io/gaming-services/services/extend/service-extension/) documentation on how to customize Extend Service Extension app.
+If you need to customize this app, please refer to our [Extend Service Extension](https://docs.accelbyte.io/gaming-services/services/extend/service-extension/) documentation.

 ## Prerequisites